carlislerainey/carlislerainey.github.io/teaching/pols-209/index.md

 **August 30**: Introduction
 .
 Read the syllabus [[pdf](files/syllabus.pdf)] carefully.
 .
-If you missed this class, you might want to review my notes [[pdf](files/syllabus.pdf)] and slides for the motivation.
-.
 Install R and RStudio (complete by Sep 6).
 .
 Order textbook (have by Sep 11).
 .
 Obtain a pocket calculator (have by Sep 11).